NickJNelson03/Stock-Price-Analysis-Dashboard/README.md

-# 📈 Daily Stock Data Analysis
+# 📈 Daily Stock Data Analysi

 ## 🔍 Project Overview
 This project automates the daily fetching, analysis, and visualization of stock prices using **Yahoo Finance (`yfinance`)**.
 The data is stored in CSV format and updated daily using **GitHub Actions**.